couisse/Relativity/README.md

 * Loss of synchronization
 * constancy of EM waves travel speed
 <!-- End of list -->
-To do so, each frame of reference will include an infinite line of regularly spaced squared with synchronized (in their reference frame) pulsating light at 1Hz, and a travelling EM on top of screen.\
+To do so, each frame of reference will include an infinite line of regularly spaced squares with synchronized (in their reference frame) pulsating light at 1Hz, and a travelling EM on top of screen.\
-NOTE: be careful to reead all the text in the console, even though another window popped up.\
+NOTE: be careful to read all the text in the console, even if another window pops up.\
 NOTE: the program still has a lot of bugs.
 In case a problem arises, don't hesitate to kill the window/process, it won't cause any harm to your device.

 ## Future